HackIT/Setup-your-own-git-server/README.md

 git clone --bare source_reponame bare_reponame.git
 ```

-by now you can send that bare repo to your git server using scp
+by now you can send that bare repo to your git server using scp(single user mode)

 ## License
 This paper is free software; you can redistribute it and/or modify it under